YamanNasser/Yamaanco/README.md

 Public Social Media such as Facebook, Google, and Twitter become the primary way to user involvement.
 However, there is still a privacy concern with these public Social Media services.
 Public Social Networks today have more power than any government.
 They can know everything about us, what we like, dislike, our secret conversation, how we feel, what we, and who we talk.

 # What is Yamaanco?
-Yamaanco is a Headless social network project designed for general purpose and as starting point of a social network project.
+Yamaanco is a Headless Open Sourced Solution social network project designed for general purpose and as starting point of a social network project.
 It's used to improve collaboration and communication between groups of people.
 In addtion, it allows them to interact, socialize, share and consume information, thoughts, and ideas.
 Furthermore, it  contains many features used to facilitate user interaction and collaboration.
 Some of these features include posting, comment on the post, real-time chat session, voting, user profile, and focusing groups.

 Yamaanco has developed with Microsoft modern technology stack, using Asp.net core.
 It is a Clean Architecture Solution Template-based upon ASP.NET Core 5.0.
 Built with Onion Architecture and incorporates the most essential Packages your Social Netowrk projects will ever need.